ooyeku/Engine12/docs/api-reference.md

     defer allocator.free(t.title);
 }
 ```

+**Security**: The ID parameter is bound using SQLite's `?` placeholder, preventing SQL injection even if the ID comes from user input.

 #### `findManaged(comptime T: type, id: i64) !?Result(T)`
 Find a record by ID with automatic memory management.
 Returns a `Result` wrapper that automatically frees string fields on `deinit()`.